SMS Documentation

 | sid | Required The device SID (sIdentifiant_pour_check). |

-| label | Required New label (can be empty). |
+| label | New label |

 Example: